The following are draft DSIA definitions that disambiguate the term "information architecture" as it relates to application UI design.

-A design architect is a seasoned facilitator of user experience planning, UX design, and is the operational lead in the creation of application user interfaces.
+A digital design architect is a seasoned facilitator of user experience planning, UX design, and is the operational lead in the creation of application user interfaces.

 Information architects are known to provide architectural guidance and the blueprint for shaping application user interfaces and experience strategy.